MarQuisCheshire/Pets-Face-Recognition/README.md

 `python main_keypoints.py --config configs/to_reproduce/keypoint/keypoints_config.py`

+### Evaluation of body detection and segmentation on validation datasets

+If you want to test your own models you need to create a script analogous to eval_detection.py.

+`python eval_detection.py`

+### Evaluation of head and landmark detection on validation datasets

+If you want to test your own models you need to create a script analogous to eval_landmark.py.

+`python eval_landmark.py`

 ### Testing models for body, head and landmarks detection

 prepare_table.py runs Mask R-CNN trained on Oxford IIIT pets to predict body bounding boxes,